ConEmu/ConEmu.github.io/en/Tasks.md

 So you can have different programs running in each of those ‘slots’.

 A ‘task’ is an instruction what and how ConEmu must run in ‘slots’.

-Each ‘task’ has a ‘name’, one or more actual commands to run, ‘hotkey’ to run task which is available when ConEmu has focus, some optional switches like startup directory or icon.
+* Each ‘task’ has a ‘name’;
+* one or **several** actual commands to run;
+* ‘hotkey’ to run task which is available when ConEmu has focus;
+* some optional switches like startup directory or icon.

 | Value    | Example |
 |:---------|:--------|